gopalakrishnandev/Goodreads/README.md

 View Bookshelves: Navigate to your profile to view and manage your bookshelves.

-# Book Details
+# Viewing Book Details

-Users can view detailed information about each book, including title, author, cover image, description, average rating, and user reviews.
-They can also rate books and write reviews, and see related books or recommendations based on the current book being viewed.
+Detailed Information: Click on a book to view its detailed information, including title, author, cover image, description, average rating, and user reviews.

+Rating and Reviews: Users can rate the book and write reviews.

+Related Books: The app will display related books or recommendations based on the current book being viewed.